Farmers protest in Brussels to push for EU emergency measures

 Russia has banned imports of meat, dairy products and fruits and vegetables from the European Union, the United States, Norway, Canada and Australia since August 2014 in response to their sanctions imposed on Moscow over the Ukraine crisis.

-The ban closed access to the EU's main agricultural export market worth some 5.5 billion euros (4 billion pounds) per year.
+The ban closed access to the EU's main agricultural export market worth some 5.5 billion euros ($6.1 billion) per year.

 "The countryside has had to shoulder the burden of the Russian ban," Albert Jan Maat, president of European farmers association Copa, told a news conference "Farmers are paying the price for international politics."